dvu1111/railclearance-sim/README.md

 # RailClearance Sim

-**RailClearance Sim** is a specialized engineering simulation tool designed to compute and visualize the kinematic envelope of rail vehicles negotiating horizontal curves.
+**RailClearance Sim** is a simulation tool designed to compute and visualize the kinematic envelope of rail vehicles negotiating horizontal curves.
 The application provides real-time analysis of geometric overthrows, dynamic body movements, and clearance tolerances, enabling rapid assessment of vehicle-structure gauging compliance.

 ## Overview